We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 Sadly, movie producers sometimes don't include any subtitling.
 And when they do, it's often limited to English, Spanish, and French.
 That leaves out billions of people who don't speak any of those three languages.

-Fortunately, there's a vibrant volunteer community of multi-lingual people creating subtitles in dozens of languages and making them available to download at no cost.
+Fortunately, there's a vibrant volunteer hobbyist community of multi-lingual people creating subtitles in dozens of languages and making them available to download at no cost.
 But there's no easy way to make use of these community-generated subtitles when watching a sanctioned studio-released disc or via streaming.
 In this case, a pirated version of the movie is combined with these subtitles, opening up enjoyment to foreign audiences that would otherwise never see them.

 Streaming provider dropping content

-Most people don't mess with physical media (discs) today anyway as streaming has replaced it as the viewing method of choice.
-However, streaming providers are notorious for cancelling programs (and movies), even those that have resolved and wrapped organically.
 If a person is beginning a show with numerous episodes already in the can, the last thing they want is for the streaming provider to dump the show half way through the run due to contract non-renewal.
 Yet this happens frequently.
 Ripping the entire series to local media ahead of time then watching at your leisure is the only way to guarantee seeing the entire run.
 But the studios don't want you to do that.
 It's an absurd situation.

 A better experience

 Blu-ray and DVDs movie releases are often larded up with bloat including FBI warnings, commercials, trailers for other movies, or other content.
 Some or occasionally all of it, is unskippable.
-It's called a PUO or "Prohibited User Operation" when the ▶︎▶︎ or chapter-skip button on your remote is disabled while a certain thing, like the FBI warning or a commercial, is being played.
+It's called a PUO or "Prohibited User Operation" when the >> button or chapter-skip button on your remote is disabled while a certain thing, like the FBI warning or a commercial, is being played.
 Blu-ray discs, specifically, can also update parts of the firmware in your Blu-ray player without asking your permission.

 Imagine that!
 You already paid for the movie and now you're subjected to content that you cannot skip through.